MicrosoftDocs/VBA-Docs/api/Publisher.PageSetup.LeftMargin.md

 api_name:
 - Publisher.PageSetup.LeftMargin
 ms.assetid: 19fbb72e-bb6e-18e9-28f3-c7e99b071bfb
-ms.date: 06/08/2017
+ms.date: 06/12/2019
 localization_priority: Normal
 ---

 # PageSetup.LeftMargin property (Publisher)

-Returns a  **Variant** that represents the distance (in points) between the left edge of the printer sheet and the left edge of the publication pages when multiple pages are printed on a single sheet.
+Returns a **Variant** that represents the distance (in [points](../language/glossary/vbe-glossary.md#point)) between the left edge of the printer sheet and the left edge of the publication pages when multiple pages are printed on a single sheet.
 Read-only.

 ## Syntax